Florida Balm

 Brown Basilisk (Basiliscus vittatus)

-• Size range: adults can grow up to feet in length
+• Size range: Adults can grow up to 2 feet in length (with length of tail)

-• Invasive, this species is native to Central America
+• Native or invasive: Invasive, this species is native to Central America

 The Brown Basilisk was introduced to Florida and has established breeding populations, particularly in the southern regions.

-Known colloquially as the Jesus lizard for its remarkable ability to run on water, the Brown Basilisk is a captivating sight along Florida’s waterways.
+Known colloquially as the Jesus lizard for its remarkable ability to run on water, the Brown Basilisk can be seen around Florida’s many rivers and lakes.

 Typically found near water sources such as canals, lakes, and streams, these lizards are known for their striking appearance and impressive athleticism.